-As part of MindBoost Learnings Privacy and Data Policy we are committed to ensuring that your privacy and data is protected and we strictly adhere to the provisions of the Data Protection Act 1998, the Privacy and Electronic Communications (EC Directive) Regulations 2003 and with the EU General Data Protection Regulation (GDPR).
+We are committed to ensuring that your privacy is protected and we strictly adhere to the provisions of the UK GDPR (UK General Data Protection Regulation), together with the Data Protection Act 2018, any national implementing laws, regulations, and secondary legislation as amended or updated from time to time in the UK, and any successor legislation to GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003 (Data Protection Legislation).

 - your name; and

 Please note that we require this information to be able to process your order and fulfil our contractual obligations (our condition for processing under UK GDPR).
 We may be unable to fulfil the contract without your personal data.

 If you purchase services, our third party payment provider (Stripe – you can view their privacy information here) may require additional personal information in order to process such payment (e.g. your home address).
 Please note that this information is not collected or stored by us.

 We will share your personal details with a third party in order to enable you to leave a review of our products and services to help us continually improve.